Black History Month: 10 Black-Owned Businesses to Shop Now and Forever

 10 Black-Owned Businesses to Support

-Looking for a great source for authors of color?
-The rapper known as Noname (pronounced “No Name"), started a book club and recently expanded into a live space called the Radical Hood Library to boost the voices and works of authors of color.
+Looking for a great source of literature written by authors of color?
+The rapper known as Noname (pronounced “No Name"), started a book club that has since expanded into a live space called the Radical Hood Library to boost the voices and works of authors of color.
 RHL promotes two books a month by POC authors, and divides their books into sections such as revolution, Black Capitalism Won’t Save Us, and a kids section called Little Homies.
-Drop by their Jefferson County location if you’re local to the Los Angeles area, or visit their website for more ways to support.
+Drop by their Jefferson County location if you’re local to the Los Angeles area, or visit the Noname Book Club website for more ways to support.
 You can donate money to support their mission, or even donate your used books to folks in the prison system.

-It shouldn’t come as a surprise for whom Black Girl Sunscreen products are created for.
-Designed to dry clear on the skin and remove near-impenetrable white streaks, Black Girl Sunscreen is specially formulated to give a little extra love to magnificently melanated faces.
+It shouldn’t come as a surprise that Black Girl Sunscreen products are created with darker skin in mind.
+Designed to dry clear on the skin and eliminate stubborn white streaks, Black Girl Sunscreen is specially formulated to give a little extra love to magnificently melanated faces.
 Like so many of our other brands on this list, BGS is about more than just profit.
 They care for the environment by sending you a gift when you send in your empty bottles to be recycled through their BGS Recycling Initiative.
 Check them out and learn to love the skin you’ve been blessed with.

 Chrisitan Paul deserves a medal for his handcrafted desserts.
 Most people took up a hobby of some kind during the pandemic.
 But this long-time food enthusiast took the plunge and blew up on TikTok and other social media platforms after turning his newfound passion for chocolate into a full-scale business.
 Featuring decadent bars and even pre-packaged handmade smores, his dessert drops go out of stock quickly, so check him out and grab the goods while you can!